anovos/anovos-docs/docs/api/data_report/report_generation.md

         Path where the report will be saved.
 (Default value = ".") output_type
-        Time category of analysis which can be between "Daily", "Hourly", "Weekly" lat_cols
+        Time category of analysis which can be between "Daily", "Hourly", "Weekly" mlflow_config
+        MLflow configuration.
+If None, all MLflow features are disabled. lat_cols
         Latitude columns identified in the data
     long_cols